scaredos/cfresearch/README.md

 `cf_ch_cp_return`: `"ID OF CAPTCHA CHALLENGE|{\"follow_up\":\"captcha\"}"` (This is now included in the form data, it is why UAM now makes you follow up with a Captcha Challenge)

 - The final request then replies with a `cf_clearance` cookie that has an unknown value (mostly likely used in logging requests)

-## CloudFlare hCaptcha Challenge
-The URI has not changed, but the POST data has. hCaptcha is the replacement for reCaptcha. hCaptcha uses the users input to train machine learning modles and neural networks, making the businesses that own the models pay the website owner.

-`r`: CloudFlare Analytics (Not required to solve challenge)

-`cf_catpcha_kind`: 'h' or 're' (hCaptcha or reCaptcha)

-`id`: CloudFlare's ID of the request

-`g-captcha-response`: Response of hCaptcha or reCaptcha

-`h-captcha-response`: Response of hCaptcha or reCaptcha

-## Captcha Challenge
-- The new CloudFlare captcha challenge was introduced early this year in an attempt to stop the CloudFlare "bypasses".
-- The new method is `POST` to `?__cf_chl_catpcha_tk__=GENERATED_TOKEN`.
-It hands a `cf_clearance` cookie, allowing the user to freely load the website without the captcha, and a `__cfuid` cookie stating the CloudFlare visitor ID.

 ## Attacks through CloudFlare